FranChesK0/game-of-life/docs/game.md

 ### Attributes:
 - `__width: int` - The width of the game world grid.
 - `__height: int` - The height of the game world grid.
+- `__velocity: float` - The velocity of the world generation in seconds.
 - `__life_count: int` - The number of generations that have been created.
 - `__world: List[List[bool]]` - The current state of the game world (grid).
 - `__prev_world: List[List[bool]]` - A deep copy of the previous sate of the game world.

 ### Properties:
+- `velocity: float` - The velocity of the world generation in seconds.
 - `world: List[List[bool]]` - The current game world grid.
 - `previous_world: List[List[bool]]` - The previous game world grid.
 - `life_count: int` - The number of generations that have occurred.